thescientist13/HP_Stuff/content/Harrypedia/magic/_index.md

-I have read in one fan fiction that, while it has some very troubling elements, also has some really compelling world building elements, a view of unforgivables and perhaps dark magic in general that is not wholly incompatible with the above, but extends beyond it.
+I have read in one fan fiction that, while it has some very troubling elements, also has some really compelling world building elements, a view of unforgivables and perhaps [dark magic][dark] in general that is not wholly incompatible with the above, but extends beyond it.
 I am not sure it how cannon compatible it is, but it certainly allows for a lot of flexibility.

 > "Those spells require the right mind set to work as intended," Nicholas said.
 > "I dare say any magic user of moderate ability could cast one, but it would